bbrfkr/suit/Roles/selinux/README.md

 ## procedures
 1. edit selinux setting
-2. restore context of all files if SELinux status changed to "Enforcing"
+2. restore context of all files if SELinux status is changed to "Enforcing"

 ## tests (serverspec)
 1. check selinux status is appropriate